 - who is responsible for leading the discussion on each item

-- what is the purpose of the item being discussed – does a decision need to be made or does it just need to be noted, is advice being sought or is the matter for discussion only?
+- what is the purpose of the item being discussed – does a decision need to be made or does it just need to be noted.
+Is advice being sought or is the matter for discussion only?

 If you have lots of items, think about putting priority items towards the start of the agenda.
 There are many different approaches… see what works best for your charity.

 A quorum is the number of people required to be able to make a decision at a meeting.
 Remember, you need to have this number of people for the whole meeting, not just at the start!

 Meetings work best when everyone is prepared for discussion and to listen to the views of others.

 During the meeting

 It is the role of the chairperson to make sure the meeting runs smoothly.

-- Take notes.
 It can be a good idea to appoint one person to take an official record of the meeting.
 These are usually called minutes and for some meetings (for example, of directors) are required by law.

-- Sometimes your governing body may need to ask members of staff or guests to leave the meeting (for example, if they need to discuss the senior staff pay and performance).
+Sometimes your governing body may need to ask members of staff or guests to leave the meeting (for example, if they need to discuss the senior staff pay and performance).

 After the meeting

-If you have kept meeting minutes, send them to directors of the committee of management (sometimes this is required by law) and not to everyone who attended the meeting and anyone else that may need to see them, such as the CEO.
-It is a good idea to draft the minutes while the discussion is still fresh in your mind.
+Minutes should also be sent to directors of the committee of management (sometimes this is required by law) and anyone else that may need to see them, such as the CEO.
+You may need to send draft minutes of the meeting to these people for approval.

 Every action item should have one or more names against it so that it is clear who will have responsibility for it.
 Follow up on these items at the next meeting.